theyorubayesian/theyorubayesian/README.md

 I believe in the transformative power of this goal for the continent.
 I have used my web crawling experience to help develop test collections for [text classification](https://aclanthology.org/2023.ijcnlp-main.10/), [cross-lingual information retrieval](https://dl.acm.org/doi/10.1145/3626772.3657884) and to scale the [pre-training data available for 16 African languages](https://aclanthology.org/2023.emnlp-main.11/).
 With [The African Research Collective (TARESCO)](https://huggingface.co/taresco), I am working on projects whose successes are critical for state-of-the-art technology for these languages to exist, including but not limited to language identification, speech transcription, optical character recognition to obtain data, and more.
-Feel free to reach out to sponsor TARESCO or collaborate in this area :)
+Feel free to reach out to sponsor TARESCO or collaborate in this area.

+TARESCO hosts bounties for undergraduates in Nigerian universities!
+You can find information [here](https://github.com/The-African-Research-Collective/bounties) :)

 ### Community and Teaching